databake/BankAccount/README.md

 React Native Bank Account App
 ===

-This example application is a test bed for deucing the best way to create a real-time, disconnected mobile cross platform app.
+This example application is a test bed for deducing the best way to create a real-time, disconnected mobile cross platform app.
 The notion of using a bank account as the example is simply because it is widely understood and can easily lend itself to proving workflows for account authorisation, proving security particularly around the storage of secrets etc and realtime particularly managing disconnected behaviour and requirements.